bwprice/PondCritters/index.md

 {% include youtubePlayer.html id="RQ-3OC6fHm0" %}

-### Beetles
+### Beetles (Order: Coleoptera)
-*Unlike bugs, beetle larvae look very different to the adults and both can be found in a pond*
+*Unlike bugs, beetle larvae look very different to the adults and both can be found in a pond There are several families in ponds, some of the common ones are below*

-**Larvae**
+**Whirligig Beetles (Family: Gyrinidae)**
+- Larvae:
-- Worm-like shape
+  - Long, slender worm-like shape
+  - Segmented legs
+  - Projections (gills) along the side of the body

+{% include youtubePlayer.html id="8PC7TjNAJb8" %}

+- Adults:
+  - They don't stop moving on the water surface!
-- Six segmented legs
+  - Long front legs
+  - Compound eyes divided (above and below water surface)
+  - Hardened case covers wings

+{% include youtubePlayer.html id="YOwzxXO6Qxw" %}

+**Diving Beetles (Family: Dytiscidae)**
+- Larvae:
   - Distinct head is usually visible
+  - Large pincer-like mouthparts
+  - Breathing tube at the back

 {% include youtubePlayer.html id="a4xCXndZ7l4" %}

-**Adults**
-- Robust body, round rather than long
+- Adults:
+  - Hang from the water surface
+  - Hindlegs fringed with hairs to form an oar
-- Hardened case covers wings
+  - Store air under their wing case
-- Very active (difficult to catch)
+  - Often dive underwater and hang onto vegetation

 {% include youtubePlayer.html id="LXRijDuF-2A" %}
-{% include youtubePlayer.html id="O0uNbzsceZE" %}

 ### Mayflies (Order: Ephemeroptera)